mehtabmahir/auto-60hz-cpp/README.md

 ## Future Updates
 I am actively working on improving this tool and plan to introduce more features in upcoming updates, including:
-- Configurable refresh rates. ✓
+- Configurable refresh rates. ✓ Added
-- User interface ✓
+- User interface ✓ Added
-- Run on startup ✓
+- Run on startup ✓ Added
-- Run hidden on tray ✓
+- Run hidden on tray ✓ Fixed
-- Fix issue when PC goes to hibernate mode
+- Fix issue when PC goes to hibernate mode ✓ Fixed
 - UI Improvements
 Stay tuned for new releases!

 ## Limitations/Issues
 - This program only works on Windows operating systems.
-- Program stops working once PC goes into hibernate mode, sleep works fine.

 ## License
 This project is licensed under the MIT License.
 See the full license text below: